 Grow as an advocate

-Ahead of their visits with the nation’s lawmakers, the AMA Medical Student Advocacy Conference will feature sessions that help hone their ability to advocate and lobby effectively.
+Ahead of medial students’ visits with the nation’s lawmakers, the AMA Medical Student Advocacy Conference will feature sessions that help the students advocate and lobby effectively.

-Formerly the GRAF, Kylee Borger has attended the conference. several times in-person in March 2020, just before the global pandemic forced the 2021 and 2022 events to go virtual.
-The event was held in-person again in 2023 and will be on-sight in Washington in 2024 as well.
+Kylee Borger—has attended the conference. several times—in-person in March 2020, just before the global pandemic forced the 2021 and 2022 events to go virtual.
+The event will be held in person in Washington for the third consecutive year in 2025.

-“Attending MAC helps you grow as an advocate by giving you the tools on what to say and how to say it to be the most effective when you meet with your representatives,” said Borger, a medical student at California University of Science and Medicine, an MD-granting medical in San Bernardino County that was founded in 2015.
+“Attending MAC helps you grow as an advocate by giving you the tools on what to say and how to say it to be the most effective when you meet with your representatives,” said Borger, who was the AMA Government Relations Advocacy Fellow for the 2022–2023 term and is now an emergency medicine resident physician.

 Some key tips for those interactions with lawmakers (PDF) include understanding where your expertise as an advocate lies and seeking guidance from physicians who have worked as physician lobbyists.